GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/5_working_with_job_scheduler.md

 <br>

-??? bell "Assigning values to Slurm variables"
+??? bell "Assigning values to Slurm variables (formatting correctly examples)"
     <center>![image](./nesi_images/sbtach_def_1.png)</center>

     <center>![image](./nesi_images/sbatch_def_2.png)</center>
 - - -

-??? question "Exercise 5.2"
+!!! question "Exercise 5.2"

     Let's put these directives together and compile our first slurm script.
 Below is a abstract version of the slurm life cycle to assist you with the process